44 Positive Environmental Success Stories - April 2024

 New Atlas reported on a study where the Andean condor’s drag-reducing aerodynamic wings have inspired the creation of a winglet, which, when added to a wind turbine blade, boosted energy production by an average of 10%, according to a new study.

-PV Magazine wrote that official figures from Sweden’s energy association says more solar was added than estimates suggested during a record year for PV deployment in 2023, with the country’s cumulative capacity now standing at around 4 GW.
+PV Magazine wrote that official figures from Sweden’s energy association say more solar was added than estimates suggested during a record year for PV deployment in 2023, with the country’s cumulative capacity now standing at around 4 GW.

-Positive News Roundup - Thursday, 4th April
+Positive News Round up — Thursday, 4th April

 brown and white concrete house